 Janet Cantley: "When our children were in their 'tweens, the Religious Education program started a social group called MUUGs, Middle School UU Group, in the first decade of 2000s."
-In 1991, Kellie Walker, and her young family joined our congregation.
-Kellie immediately volunteered to work with our music program, ultimately transforming it and becoming a fixture in the congregation.

-Valley Unitarian Universalist Congregation Karen Stucke - "I came in 1994.
+Karen Stucke - "I came in 1994.
 Lex Crane was the Interim Minister.
 I remember when I felt really welcomed: Someone in the church made some derogatory comment about renters, and I was a renter at the time.
 MariLou Coy stood up and said that that comment was inappropriate."